 Guns in storage?

-You will find that the most storage facilities are strict regarding placing fire guns inside storage.
+You will find that most storage facilities are strict regarding placing fire guns inside storage.
 On the other hand, there are those based on which regulations you can store your fire guns.
 But only if they are safely locked.
-However, we suggest you ask at a local gun shop to keep it for you.
+However, we suggest you ask a local gun shop to keep it for you.

 2. Any type of food

 The problem with the items in this category is what they cause after getting spoilt.
 Easily perishable things are simply one of the worse things you can put in storage.
 It is easy to predict that your storage facility will become a personal warehouse for rodents and bugs.
 Everything inside will become their feast!
 What not to put in Brooklyn self-storage also includes dairy products and canned food.
 Let’s not forget spices and sugar.
 Instead of doing all of this, why not organize a giveaway and in that way enable many people to get free food?
 If you don’t want to organize a giveaway, you can just donate all the foods that you currently have.
 It is always better to help someone in need rather than throwing away good food or storing it in a storage unit.

 3. Filched items

 Everything that’s illegal and for which you cannot provide proof of ownership is one of those not to put in Brooklyn self-storage.
 In case someone discovers you, there’s no other scenario but to face the legal consequences.
 Therefore, when you want to rent public storage in New York, do not store anything that can raise suspicion.
 If you want to store something that is extremely valuable, it would be better if you can provide proof of ownership.
 Sometimes, this might not be possible.
 For this reason, you should communicate with your chosen storage facility beforehand about the items that you want to store.
 Mind you, any suspicious item would be sanctioned.
 Don’t put yourself in an awkward situation but rather ask before you store any valuable items in a storage unit.